runeasymail/easymail/README.md

 - Dedicated machine or Virtual private server (VPS) and parameter not lower than:
   - RAM 512 MB
   - HDD/SSD 10 GB.
-- Fresh istalled Ubuntu/Debian server with 14.04 or newer.
+- Fresh installed Ubuntu/Debian server with 14.04 or newer.

 ## Instalation
 To run installation we have to: